FisherBlumenfeld/FisherBlumenfeld/README.md

 # ProfileReadme
 About Me:
 - I'm currently iverilog in computer architecture
-- I know python, C, and java
+- I know python, C, and java, as well as having C++ experience through arduino
 - Currently studying Electrical Engineering at Cooper Union